Home » PowerShell » PowerShell Get-ChildItem (gci,dir) Guide [With Examples]

 You can use the PowerShell Get-ChildItem cmdlet to get folders only or folder properties.

-Use Measure-Object to perform a calculation on file object to get count files in folders only or subfolders.
+Use Measure-Object to perform a calculation on file object to count files in folders only or subfolders.

 You can find more topics about PowerShell Active Directory commands and PowerShell basics on the ShellGeek home page.